MattMcAdams/website/README.md

 # mattmcadams.com

 Welcome to the repo for my personal website!
 I'm not really sure what to say here since its just my website, but feel free to poke around.
+This readme exists more for my own sanity.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/69ea7e24-27c8-410f-89d0-6a597c117be3/deploy-status)](https://app.netlify.com/sites/mattmcadams/deploys)